Belligerently/belligerently.github.io/README.md

 ## External Resources:
 - N/A

-### I would recommend Twilight Menu++ for emualtion of most things as it is the easiest to use
+### I would recommend Twilight Menu++ for emualtion of most things as it is the easiest to use!